panjingya/ToDoApp/README.md

    when typing url  http://localhost:8080 default language is English

-   when typing url http://localhost:8080?language=fr. language will switch to french
+   when typing url http://localhost:8080?language=fr ,language will switch to french